ALF-QMC/ALF_Tutorial/Tutorial/README.md

   - You can now use the installed Cygwin packages by starting the Cygwin terminal.
 It is a UNIX terminal which, by default, starts in the home diretory "/home/<username>" of the UNIX-system emulated by Cygwin, where "/" is the root directory of Cygwin.
 For example, if you have installed Cygwin in "C:\cygwin64\", then the home Directory of Cygwin ca be found at "C:\cygwin64\home\<username>", in the Windows system.

 ### Building
-After you have obtained the source code of [ALF 2.0](https://git.physik.uni-wuerzburg.de/ALF/ALF/-/tree/ALF-2.0) and the correspondent [pyALF](https://git.physik.uni-wuerzburg.de/ALF/pyALF/-/tree/ALF-2.0), and have set up the build environment, you need to build the source files.
+After you have obtained the source code of [ALF 2.0](https://git.physik.uni-wuerzburg.de/ALF/ALF/) and [pyALF](https://git.physik.uni-wuerzburg.de/ALF/pyALF/), and have set up the build environment, you need to build the source files.
 Executing `make` in the ALF's root directory does the job, and you can check the tutorial for more details.

 ## Editors
 For the coding parts of the exercises we recommend to use a text editor.
 Linux usually have one installed like kwrite, kate or gedit(emacs and VI work great, too) and for the Windows users we recommend Notepad++.
 Jupyter notebooks of course can be edited in a browser.